arloesol/cycling/GIT.md

-# GIT repositories
+# GIT

-Main repository is on Github: [cycling repo](https://github.com/arloesol/cycling)
+The repository is on Github: [cycling repo](https://github.com/arloesol/cycling)

 ## branches